AllanKirui/vue-movies/README.md

 - [Vue3 Carousel](https://ismail9k.github.io/vue3-carousel/) - Vue.js 3 carousel component.

 - [unDraw](https://undraw.co/) - Open-source illustrations for any idea you can imagine and create.

+- [Medium](https://huishun.medium.com/how-to-deploy-a-vue-js-application-with-dynamic-routing-on-github-pages-3d36f4644e54) - How to Deploy a Vue.js Application with Dynamic Routing on GitHub Pages by **Hui Shun Chua**

 <br>